HodBadichi/HodBadichi.github.io/_posts/2024-12-29-memory-parallelism-modern-cpus.md

 Calculating the MLP for this version:
 $$MLP_{avg} = \frac{109,103,656,601}{13,004,667,591} \approx 8.39$$

-This result is particularly interesting: despite using a serialization barrier, the MLP only decreased by about 5% from our original measurement of 8.76.
+This result is particularly interesting: despite using a serialization barrier, the MLP only decreased by about 5% from our original measurement.
 This suggests that function-level overlap contributes less to our observed MLP than we might have expected, indicating that most of the parallelism comes from iteration-level overlap within each binary search operation.

-Running a branchless version we will be able to verify the MLP indeed comes from speculation:
+Running a branchless version we will be able to verify the MLP comes from speculation:
 ```cpp
 int binary_search_branchless(const int arr[], int size, int target) {
     int *base = const_cast<int*>(arr);